 The IRS says the owner's tax ID (social security number or other) should be used when completing form W-9, not the EIN of the LLC.

-How are Employment Taxes and Excise Taxes reported by a Single-member LLC?
+How Are Employment Taxes and Excise Taxes Reported?

 Employment taxes are related to employees and include federal income taxes withheld FICA taxes (Social Security and Medicare taxes) withheld and payable, and federal unemployment taxes.